Andonome/stories/effect_summaries.md

 ## Duplicated

-Creates new things, or replicates existing ones.
 Allows spells to have more than one target.
-Number of targets, replicas and creations are based on Potency.
-Restores FP, or copies targets current FP on someone else.

-0. 2 targets, 4 FP restored or FP replicated on 2 other targets
+0. 2 targets.
-1. 6 targets, 6 FP restored or FP replicated on 6 other targets
+1. 6 targets.
-1. 24 targets, 8 FP restored or FP replicated on 24 other targets
+1. 24 targets.
-1. 120 targets, 10 FP restored or FP replicated on 120 other targets
+1. 120 targets.

 ## Discreet